 So don’t go through your wallet counting your money in public.
 I can’t count the number of times I have been walking down a busy street and seen someone with a wad of cash, putting it in their wallet, fiddling with credit cards then putting the wallet in their back pocket; doing all this with their head down and still walking (not paying any attention to their surroundings).
 A street thief could easily grab their wallet and run.
 If you must count your money do it before you leave the hotel room, or at least somewhere private.

 When visiting tourist destinations such as museums, monuments and other things in the city, you are going to need money for entrance fees.
 The majority of the time you will have access to automatic tellers all over the city.
 There is no need to have all of your money with you.
-Take out what you need, per day, or alternatively keep your cash (what you don't need during the day) in a safe in your hotel room.
-Plan ahead, and you will be fine, because by planning ahead you can also avoid long lines (where thieves love to hang out).
+Take out what you need, per day, or alternatively keep your cash (what you don’t need during the day) in a safe in your hotel room.
+Plan ahead, and you will be fine, because by planning ahead you can also avoid long lines and detours to ATMs etc.

 All or Nothing

 When going out you don’t have to take everything do you?
 Think, only take what you need.
 This means emptying your wallet a little: leaving some money, ID, credit cards etc in the hotel room so if you do get pickpocketed you don’t lose everything!
 If you don’t like doing this then split up your valuables between a wallet you keep in your pocket or purse and a hidden body pouch like a waist wallet or neck wallet.
 Those are much more difficult to steal from.